ioos/bio_mobilization_workshop/index.md

 the pitch.
 {% endcomment %}

 In February, a full week of GBIF immersion will be organized in Croatia.
-Next to a GBIF community workshop, where we will learn on how GBIF works, we will also organize a 2 day hands on workshop on data cleaning and presentation.
+Next to a GBIF community workshop, where we will learn on how GBIF works, we will also organize 2 full days on data cleaning and publication.
-This 2 day workshop is intended to be a hands-on workshop focused on mobilizing biological observation datasets to the <a href="https://gbif.org/">Global Biodiversity Information Facility (GBIF)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, microscopy, imaging, telemetry).
+These 2 days (February 21 and 22th) are intended to be a hands-on workshop focused on mobilizing biological observation datasets to the <a href="https://gbif.org/">Global Biodiversity Information Facility (GBIF)</a> by helping data providers standardize their data using Darwin Core including species observations from any type of sampling methodologies (e.g. visual surveys, microscopy, imaging, telemetry).
+The other 3 days are dedicated to setting op the GBIF node in Croatia in the framework of the GBIF CESP CROMENT (Mentoring Croatia) project.

+### Hands on Data Workshop
-What this workshop will cover:
+What the data workshop will cover:

 * Darwin Core and the required terms for GBIF.
 * Typical data cleaning tasks needed to standardize the data.